Psychogenic pain

-Medicine refers also to psychogenic pain or psychalgia as a form of chronic pain under the name of persistent somatoform pain disorder or functional pain syndrome.
-Causes may be linked to stress, unexpressed emotional conflicts, psychosocial problems, or various mental disorders.
+Furthermore, the ICD-11 removed the previous classification for psychogenic pain (persistent somatoform pain disorder) from the handbook in favor of understanding pain as a combination of physical and psychosocial factors.
+This is reflected in the definition for chronic primary pain, which acknowledges that pain stems from multiple personal and environmental factors and should be diagnosed "independently of identified biological or psychological contributors."

 Some specialists believe that psychogenic chronic pain exists as a protective distraction to keep dangerous repressed emotions such as anger or rage unconscious.
 It remains controversial, however, that chronic pain might arise purely from emotional causes.

 Diagnosis

 There is no specific way of testing for psychogenic pain making it difficult to assess.
 There are many different criteria and factors considered for psychogenic pain diagnosis.